stjude-rust-labs/sprocket/crates/lint-rules.md

     }
 ```

-### `inpersistent_container`  && `persistent_container_not_tagged`
+### `mutable_container`  && `immutable_container_not_tagged`

-All tasks should run in a persistent container.
-This ensures reproducibility across time and environments. `wdl-grammar` and `wdl-ast` will look for a `:SHASUM` tag in your `container` declarations and warn if one is missing.
+All tasks should run in an immutable container.
+This ensures reproducibility across time and environments. `wdl-grammar` and `wdl-ast` will look for a `sha sum` tag in your `container` declarations and warn if one is missing.
 A `sha` digest will always point to the exact same image, whereas tags are mutable.
 This mutability makes even versioned tags problematic when we want to ensure reproducibility.

-While the confidence in persistence gained by using `sha` digests for pulling container images is valuable, it comes at a cost.
-Which is a lack of human readability.
+While the confidence in persistence gained by using `sha` digests for pulling container images is valuable, it comes at a cost: lack of human readability.
 So we enforce preceeding `container` entries with a comment which gives a human readable name to the image being pulled.
 It is imperative that the `sha` digest and the human readable tag are kept in sync.
 It's extra overhead compared to just using a tag directly, but we consider it well worth it.

 **Group**: `container`